MahdiyarMM/capsule-network/README.md

 The tensorflow implementation of CapsNet is based on [Aurélien Geron's](https://github.com/ageron/handson-ml) code.

 The number of non-zero elements are counted.
 The two types of pruning are applied.

+here the results of filter level pruning is illustrated.
 ![Capture](https://user-images.githubusercontent.com/45335894/92972681-e0cefd00-f43f-11ea-8c6c-0aec373e79ba.JPG)